Conor Daly

-Conor James Daly (born December 15, 1991) is an American-Irish professional racing driver.
-He competes in the IndyCar Series driving the No. 76 Chevrolet for Juncos Hollinger Racing.
-He also competes occasionally in the NASCAR Cup Series and Xfinity Series and has also raced in the GP2 Series, ARCA Menards Series,Nitrocross and Road to Indy.
+Conor James Daly (born December 15, 1991) is an American-Irish professional racing driver who competes full-time in the IndyCar Series, driving the No. 24 Honda for Dreyer & Reinbold Racing.
+He has previously competed in the NASCAR Cup Series, Xfinity Series, GP2 Series, ARCA Menards Series, Nitrocross and Road to Indy.

 Early racing career

 Karting

-At the age of ten, he began competing in karting, and in 2006, he won the World Karting Association Grand Nationals.
-He progressed to car racing in 2007 and began racing cars full-time in 2008 in the Skip Barber National Championship, winning first place with five wins in fourteen races, and Formula Ford.
+At the age of ten, Daly began competing in karting, and he won the World Karting Association Grand Nationals in 2006.
+The following year, Daly progressed to car racing and began racing cars full-time in 2008 in the Skip Barber National Championship, winning first place with five wins in 14 races along with Formula Ford.

-On October 10, 2010, Daly finished runner-up at the RoboPong 200 all-star kart event at the New Castle Motorsports Park with teammate Graham Rahal.
-He finished runner-up to a team driven by Jay Howard and Bill McLaughlin Jr. The 2010 Izod IndyCar Series runner-up Will Power and ALMS driver Simon Pagenaud were fourth.
+On October 10, 2010, Daly was the runner-up at the RoboPong 200 all-star kart event at the New Castle Motorsports Park along with teammate Graham Rahal.
+He finished runner-up to a team driven by Jay Howard and Bill McLaughlin Jr.

 Star Mazda Championship

-In 2009, he competed in the Star Mazda Championship for Andersen Racing and finished third in points with a win at New Jersey Motorsports Park.
-He returned to the series in 2010, driving for Juncos Hollinger Racing.
-He became series champion after finishing in the top four positions in each of the twelve races, prior to clinching the title at Mosport International Raceway on August 28, 2010.
+In 2009, Daly competed in the Star Mazda Championship for Andersen Racing and finished third in points with a win at New Jersey Motorsports Park.
+He returned to the series the following year, driving for Juncos Hollinger Racing.

+Daly became series champion after finishing in the top four positions in each of the 12 races, prior to clinching the title at Mosport International Raceway on August 28, 2010.
 He also set a series record of nine poles and seven wins en route to his championship.